Founder and President, FACES DaySpa, Hilton Head, South Carolina

-Patricia Owen’s beauty career started behind the counter as an educator and makeup artist for Estee Lauder cosmetics.
-Later, she opened FACES as a small ladies retail boutique on Hilton Head Island, then over the years transformed into an award-winning day spa.
-In addition to beauty, Owen’s biggest passion is business, and over the years her involvement with her local Chamber of Commerce led to her sitting on the boards of the U.S. Small Business Council and the U.S. Chamber of Commerce, involving her in national conversations about issues, such as taxes, access to financial regulation and health care reform.
+PATRICIA OWEN’S BEAUTY CAREER started behind the counter as an educator and make-up artist for Estee Lauder cosmetics.
+She later became an entrepreneur by opening FACES, as a small ladies retail boutique on Hilton Head Island, which transformed over the years into an award-winning day spa.
+Next to beauty, Owen’s biggest passion is business, and over the years her involvement with her local Chamber of Commerce led to her sitting on the boards of the U.S Chamber’s Council of Small Business and the U.S Chamber of Commerce, involving her in national conversations about issues such as taxes, access to financial regulation arid health care reform.
 She’s even represented the small business owner in testimony before the U.S. Congress.

-Who was your mentor?
-“My mentor was, and still is, the former vice president of Estee Lauder cosmetics, Ida Stewart.
+Who was your mentor along the way?
+“My mentor was, and still is, Ida Stewart, the former vice president of Estee Lauder cosmetics.
 She is an amazing woman who leads by example.
-Always direct and to the point, she says what she is thinking and is a strong believer in fairness and integrity.
+Always direct, she says what she is thinking and is a strong believer in fairness and integrity.
 Because of her, I have always tried to find a way to express myself and my ideas in a way that will make a difference.”

-As a woman, what barriers, if any did you come across during your professional growth?
-“I trust and rely heavily on my women’s intuition and believe a successful business owner needs to be visionary.
-Not a pessimist, but rather a realist, I try to always keep my eye on ‘what could happen next’ in order to be prepared for anything that could come our way.
-Saying I think ‘out of the box’ is somewhat of an understatement and and when faced with adversity I keep looking until finally find the hidden silver lining.
+How has being a woman made your career path harder or easier?
+“I trust and rely heavily on my women’s intuition and believe a successful business owner needs to be visionary Not a pessimist, but rather a realist, I try to always keep my eye on ‘what could happen next’.
+Faced with adversity I keep looking until I finally find the hidden silver lining.
 In a word, I am ‘driven,’ never giving up and never being satisfied with the status quo.
 Questioning how we can improve makes me continue to strive to be even better.”

 What would you consider to be your biggest professional break?
-“When I first opened FACES DaySpa in 1983, we provided a real unmet need in the community by offering Estee Lauder cosmetics so our business thrived.
-Soon after, however, a large shopping mall opened nearby with its own department store cosmetics counter.
-The competition forced me to look at my business and take a leap into the unknown.
-That’s when we expanded into the professional skincare arena—and from the brink of failure our business took off to new heights.
-With the help of an SBA loan, we were able to purchase and renovate a recently-closed jewelry store adjacent to our original space and expand, to become the award-winning spa that we are today.
+“When I first opened FACES DaySpa in 1983, we provided an unmet need in the community by offering cosmetics, and our business thrived.
+When a large shopping mall opened nearby with its own department store cosmetics counter, the competition forced me to look at my business and take a leap into the professional skincare arena—and from the brink of failure our business took off to new heights.
+With the help of an SBA loan, we were able to purchase and renovate a recently-closed jewelry store adjacent to our original space and expand to become the award-winning spa that we are today.”